TIBHannover/edu-sharing-box/ansible/roles/edu-sharing-search-elastic/documentation/README.md

 ```

-if we just want to run only the `edu-sharing-search-elastic` then we run:
+or we just want to run only the `edu-sharing-search-elastic` then we run:

 ```sh
 ansible-playbook -v -i <host> ansible/system.yml --tags "edu-sharing-search-elastic"
 ```
-This will skip other roles and run only the vocabularies role
+This will skip other roles and run only the edu-sharing-search-elastic role

 ## Role Variables